Dosage Form: ophthalmic solution

 Contraindicated in persons showing hypersensitivity to any component of this preparation.

-FOR TOPICAL OPHTHALMIC USE ONLY.
-NOT FOR INJECTION.
 This preparation may cause CNS disturbances which may be dangerous in pediatric patients.
-The possibility of psychotic reaction and behavioral disturbances due to hypersensitivity to anticholinergic drugs should be considered.
+The possibility of psychotic reactions and behavioral disturbances due to hypersensitivity to anticholinergic drugs should be considered.

 Mydriatics may produce a transient elevation of intraocular pressure.

 Remove contact lenses before using.

 General: The lacrimal sac should be compressed by digital pressure for two to three minutes after instillation to avoid excessive systemic absorption.